Trivago

-Trivago N.V., marketed with lowercase styling as trivago, is a German technology company specializing in internet-related services and products in the hotel, lodging and metasearch fields.
-The company is headquartered in Düsseldorf.
-The American online travel company Expedia Group owns a majority of the company's stock.
+Trivago N.V. is a German technology company owned by US-based Expedia Group that specializes in travel and lodging.
+Its main product is the Trivago online search engine and accommodation booking website that lists prices provided by hotels and other booking websites.

 History

 The company was founded in Düsseldorf, Germany, in January 2005.
 Seeing an opportunity in the hotel search space, the founding team developed Germany's first hotel search engine.
 Shortly after launch, Stephan Stubner resigned as Managing Director, but the three other founders (Rolf Schrömgens, Peter Vinnemeier and Malte Siewert) remained.